Skip to main content

 Purple toggle

-Feature toggles are an indispensable technique used by product and engineering teams.
-They help you control product feature releases and rollbacks, manage associated risks, and maintain a more seamless workflow.
+Feature toggles are a powerful technique product and engineering teams can use to experiment on their websites, apps, and platforms.
+They allow users to control product feature releases and rollbacks, manage associated risks, and maintain an efficient workflow.

 In this article, you will learn: